Sushmareddy358/Bigdata_Analysis/README.md

 **Skills demonstrated:**
 HDFS • Impala • Hive • HiveQL • Tableau • JDBC • Data Visualization • Big Data Analytics

-Let me know if you want a version with screenshots or links to sample dashboards—these make the README even stronger!